 It is also 10 minutes longer, thanks to the addition of “You Can’t Do That” and “I Want to Hold Your Hand” from the 1964 concert, plus two tracks from 1965: Carl Perkins’s “Everybody’s Trying to Be My Baby” and “Baby’s in Black,” which previously surfaced in 1996 as the B side of “Real Love.”
 It would have been nice to see the album expanded further, to include everything from the original concerts, but I’m guessing that audio problems precluded that option.

 Despite Giles Martin’s sonic upgrade, at any rate, these recordings are no match for their studio counterparts.
 Technological limitations remain, as does the audience’s roar, which constitutes almost as big a part of these proceedings as the music.
 That’s undoubtedly one reason Lennon later told Rolling Stone that he “hated” the Hollywood Bowl experiences.
-It’s also a main reason why the Beatles quit touring only a year after the last of the shows featured on this CD.
+It’s also a major reason why the Beatles quit touring only a year after the last of the shows featured on this CD.

 But while you can glean from this record why the Beatles walked away from the concert world, you can also hear exactly why all those kids are screaming: the group may have disliked aspects of their concert appearances, but that didn’t stop them from delivering great performances with a rare level of exuberance.
 Their music sounded irresistibly fresh, upbeat, and exciting in 1964 and 1965, and half a century later, it still does.